DeMarcoLab/juno/README.md

 </figure>

 # Juno
-juno is python package for designing lenses by performing full wave simulations.
+juno is a simulation package for optical system design using full wave propagation.

 ## Getting Started